 - the tenancy agreement contains a specific clause stating that the tenant is responsible for the utility charges;

 - the tenancy agreement outlines how the charges are calculated; and

 - the property is individually metered to measure the tenant’s actual use of the utility.

-The tenant is under an obligation not to cause a nuisance in the property or engage in illegal activity.
+A tenant is under an obligation not to cause a nuisance in the property or engage in illegal activity.
 A nuisance is a repeated interference with the neighbours’ peace and privacy, such as excessive noise from the property.

-The landlord can terminate the tenancy agreement if illegal activity is being conducted on the property or where constant nuisance is being caused to the surrounding properties.
+A landlord can terminate a tenancy agreement if illegal activity is occurring on the property or where constant nuisance is being caused to the surrounding properties.

-At the end of the tenancy, the tenant is obligated to clean the property and leave it in the same condition as the start of the tenancy.
+At the end of a tenancy, a tenant is obligated to clean the property and leave it in the same condition as it was in at the start of the tenancy.
 The original condition report will be used to determine whether any damage has been done during the tenancy.
 The landlord cannot charge for reasonable wear and tear to the property.

+If the property has been left damaged or unclean, the landlord may retain a portion of the bond to cover the cost of cleaning or repairs.
 If the tenant does not agree with the amount being claimed from the bond, they should not sign the bond claim form.
 The landlord will then have seven days to lodge an application with NTCAT for an order for payment.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.